govend/govend/README.md

 ### What It Is

-The command `govend` takes yet another stab at fixing dependency management for golang.
+The command `govend` takes yet another stab at easily integrating dependency management with golang projects.
 While many different solutions already exist to manage third party golang packages, `govend` tries a more simple approach.

 ### How It Works